python/mypy/docs/source/class_basics.rst

    a = A()
    a.x = [1]     # OK

-As in Python generally, a variable defined in the class body can used as a class or an instance variable.
+As in Python generally, a variable defined in the class body can be used as a class or an instance variable.

 Type comments work as well, if you need to support Python versions earlier